 - (i) From April 1, 2014 till March 31, 2019 Tariff period, determination of Transmission service charges (TSC) chargeable by the Company to its consumers is governed by CERC Tariff Regulation, 2014, whereby CERC determines the Transmission service charges wherein the Company earns assured return of 15.5% p.a. post tax on CERC approved equity in the business.
-The rate review on account of grossing up with the actual tax rate or "truing up" process during the tariff period is being conducted as per the principle stated in CERC Regulations to adjust the tariff rates downgrade or upgrade to ensure recovery of actual tax paid and assured return on equity. - (ii) During the year, the Company has passed on the benefit of Refinancing to the beneficiaries and accordingly all the benefits accrued upto December 31, 2017 amounting to Rs 1,723.51 Lakh has been paid to the Beneficiaries.
-In addition to this, Rs, 27.11 Lakh is added to the approved TSC due to change in the effective tax rate (increase in rate of surcharge on tax from 10% to 12%) resulting in change in the rate of return on equity and the same is shown under Regulatory deferral account debit balances. - (iii) During the truing up process, revenue gaps (i.e. surplus/shortfall in actual returns over returns entitled) are determined by the regulator and are permitted to be carried forward as regulatory assets/ regulatory liabilities which would be recovered / refunded through future billing based on future tariff determination by the regulator.
+The rate review on account of grossing up with the actual tax rate or "truing up" process during the tariff period is being conducted as per the principle stated in CERC Regulations to adjust the tariff rates downgrade or upgrade to ensure recovery of actual tax paid and assured return on equity. - (ii) During the year, the Company has added Rs.
+42.27 Lakh (March 31, 2018 Rs.
+27.11 Lakh) to the approved TSC including incentive due to change in the effective tax rate (increase in rate of surcharge on tax from 10% to 12% and change in education cess from 3% to 4%) resulting in change in the rate of return on equity and the same is shown under Regulatory deferral account debit balances. - (iii) During the truing up process, revenue gaps (i.e. surplus/shortfall in actual returns over returns entitled) are determined by the regulator and are permitted to be carried forward as regulatory assets/ regulatory liabilities which would be recovered / refunded through future billing based on future tariff determination by the regulator.
 At the end of each accounting period, Company also determines regulatory assets/regulatory liabilities in respect of each accounting period on self-true up basis.